Introduction

 Security

-Data diodes provide an unmatched level of security by physically preventing reverse data flow, making them ideal for environments where security is paramount.
+Data diodes provide the strongest guarantee against reverse data flow, making them the right choice when OT networks must be fully isolated from inbound traffic.
 Firewalls, while versatile, depend on correctly configured rules and can be vulnerable to sophisticated attacks.

 Cost and Complexity